 Due to PRC legal restrictions on foreign ownership in internet-based businesses, including online education services, neither Skillful Craftsman nor its subsidiaries own any equity interest or direct foreign investment in the VIE, or control through equity ownership or investment of the VIE.
 Xiaofeng Gao, Skillful Craftsman's Chairman of the Board of Directors and Co-Chief Executive Officer, and Lugang Hua, Skillful Craftsman's Chief Technology Officer, act as nominee shareholders of the VIE.
-Skillful Craftsman relies on contractual arrangements among the WFOE, the VIE and the VIE's nominee shareholders, which allow Skillful Craftsman to (i) direct the activities of the VIE that most significantly impact the VIE's economic performance, (ii) receive substantially all of the economic benefits and absorb substantially all of the losses of the VIE, and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
+Skillful Craftsman relies on contractual arrangements among the WFOE, the VIE and the VIE's nominee shareholders, which allow Skillful Craftsman to (i) direct the activities of the VIE that most significantly impact the VIE's economic performance, (ii) receive the economic benefits of the VIE that potentially could be significant to the VIE, and (iii) have an exclusive option to purchase all or part of the equity interests in the VIE when and to the extent permitted by PRC law.
 Because of these contractual arrangements, Skillful Craftsman is considered the primary beneficiary of the VIE for accounting purposes and is able to consolidate the financial results of the VIE in the consolidated financial statements in accordance with U.S. GAAP.
-We refer to these contractual arrangements have not been tested in a court of law in the PRC.
+We refer to these contractual arrangements as the VIE Agreements.
+The WFOE, the VIE and the VIE's shareholders entered into the VIE Agreements on July 17, 2019.
+These contractual arrangements have not been tested in a court of law in the PRC.
 Other than the foregoing, Skillful Craftsman does not have business operations as the holding company.